hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 Tables and view are modeled as value objects (VOs) and their columns are modeled as properties of these VOs.
-The persistence methods to retrieve and update data are modeled in separate Data Access Objects (DAOs) with methods for each case.
-CRUD takes a few seconds to inspect the database and generate all classes according to it.
+The persistence methods to retrieve and update data are modeled in separate Data Access Objects (DAOs) with methods for each one.

+The CRUD generator inpects the database and takes a few seconds to generate all these classes.

-CRUD model is used by LiveSQL queries and by the structured selects of the Nitro module.
+The CRUD model is used by LiveSQL queries and by the structured selects of the Nitro module.

 ## The Value Objects